-After completing the interview, ask the respondent if he/she would like to receive a copy of the survey results.
-The Farm Production Expenditures Report will be published in August.
-Check "1" for YES.
+After completing the interview, provide the respondent with the internet location of the survey results.
+The Farm Production Expenditures Report will be published in July.

 The respondent can also receive reports by subscription free of charge direct to their e-mail address.
 If the respondent would like to subscribe, the respondent should go to the NASS Home Page at www.nass.usda.gov.
 In the "Publications" drop down menu, select the appropriate link under "Receive Reports by Email".